SCROLL DOWN FOR OUR LATEST CRUISE TIPS VIDEO FOR ADVENTURE OF THE SEAS!

 Each international embarkation port has its own travel requirements that cruisers will need to meet in order to enter the country.
 These requirements will be in addition to the requirements of the cruise line.

-For the Bahamas, everyone traveling to the country must receive a negative PCR test result before arrival.
+For the Bahamas, everyone traveling to the country must receive a negative PCR test result before arrival (this requirement ends as of May 1st).
 Travelers will also need to apply for a Travel Health Visa which includes mandatory COVID-19 health insurance.

 The cost of the visa is dependent on your length of stay.